Alzheimer's Home Care Services

 • Stimulate short-term memory through specially designed cognitive activities.

-• Interact with your loved one’s current reality.
+• Interact with your loved one’s current reality, practicing the Habilitation approach approved by the Alzheimer’s Association for Dementia support.

 • Help your loved one reminisce about good times through happy memories.

-We also maintain consistency with caregivers, so each client and caregiver develops a personal relationship built on trust and familiarity.
+We also maintain consistency with caregivers so each client and caregiver develops a personal relationship built on trust and familiarity crucial for Alzheimer’s care and Dementia support.

 Customizable Services

-We know each family’s situation is unique, and we make it our mission to meet you and your loved one where you are.
+We know each family’s situation is unique, and we make it our mission to meet you and your loved one where you are, offering customizable Massachusetts dementia assistance.
 Our services are customizable and flexible.
-Choose from hourly, live-in, and 24-hour care with as much or as little support as you need.
+Choose from hourly, and 24-hour care with as much or as little support as you need.

 Some common services include: